 Brainstorming

-In late 2025 to early 2026, with the step function increase in AI capabilities and some extra free time around the holidays, I decided it was time to partake on this journey of understanding.
-I was also going to use this process to explore some new AI driven development techniques making the rounds at the time and see if there was any substance to them.
+In late 2025 to early 2026, with the step function increase in AI capabilities I decided to explore some new AI driven development techniques making the rounds at the time and see if there was any substance to them.

 Before starting any research, I built out an initial feature set that I believe should be the basis of any modern spreadsheet app.
 These included: